Franchising may be the next big step for your business.

 - Are you approaching franchising as a natural outgrowth of the success of your business and your desire to expand and grow your brand?

-Franchisability Factor #5 – Do You Have the Right Franchise Budget?
+5. Do you Have the Right Budget?

 Launching a franchise is like launching any new business, and new businesses require the right budget and capital to grow.
 Shortcuts are not the answer.
 Before franchising your business, you need to understand what your franchise goals are, how quickly you want to achieve them, and the right budget necessary to get you to your goals.
 Remember, launching your franchise system is not the finish line - it is just the start.
 Budget questions to consider: